On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on large scales

-Interestingly, the mean overdesnity at two locations separated by a comoving scale \textit{r} can be related to the density correlation $\xi \left(r\right)$ on the same scale via a dynamic relation, i.e.
+Interestingly, from Eq. \eqref{ZEqnNum344666}, the mean overdensity $\langle\delta\rangle$ at two locations separated by a comoving scale \textit{r} can be related to the density correlation $\xi \left(r\right)$ on the same scale via a dynamic relation, i.e.

-where the first and second order statistics are connected via dynamics on large scale (Eq. \eqref{ZEqnNum749059}), the kinematic relation from Eq. \eqref{ZEqnNum732704}, and the pair conservation equation \eqref{ZEqnNum990753}.
+where the first and second order statistics are connected via dynamics on large scales (Eq. \eqref{ZEqnNum749059}), the kinematic relation from Eq. \eqref{ZEqnNum732704}, and the pair conservation equation \eqref{ZEqnNum990753}.